-Splunk is a powerful, robust and fully integrated software for real-time enterprise log management to collection, store, search, diagnose and report any log and machine generated data, including structured, unstructured and complex multi-line application logs.
+Splunk is a powerful, robust, and fully integrated software for real-time enterprise log management to collect, store, search, diagnose and report any log and machine-generated data, including structured, unstructured, and complex multi-line application logs.

 It allows you to collect, store, index, search, correlate, visualize, analyze and report on any log data or machine-generated data quickly and in a repeatable manner, to identify and resolve operational and security issues.

 In addition, splunk supports a wide range of log management use cases such as log consolidation and retention, security, IT operations troubleshooting, application troubleshooting as well as compliance reporting and so much more.

 - Supports both local and remote data sources.

 - Allows for indexing machine data.

 - Allows you to drill down and up and pivot across data.

 - Also supports reports and dashboards for visualization.

 - Provides flexible access to relational databases, field delimited data in comma-separated value (.CSV) files or to other enterprise data stores such as Hadoop or NoSQL.

 - Supports a wide range of log management use cases and much more.